friends-of-the-igf/FoIGF/README.md

-# Friend of the IGF
+# Friends of the IGF
 -------------------
 ##Licence
 Copyright 2013 Stripe The Web Ltd.